mitchellkolb/fitbit-data-analysis/README.md

 6. Heartrate
 7. Steps
 8. Sleep level
 I'm required to using structs and various strings to complete this task of categorizing all of the data points in the fitbit csv.
+I'm also going to have my project contain at least one header file (a .h file), two C source files (which must be .c files), and a local copy of the .csv file.